dtrelogan/react-formstate/docs/walkthrough.md

 &nbsp;

 This is a decent pattern, but there are problems.
 For starters, ALL the validation messages display before the user has a chance to input anything.
 To fix this, we *could* try to add a state object to track which fields have been touched, but the complexity of the code is ratcheting up fast, and this is for an incredibly simple form.
-Worse, as we solve these problems, the pattern is no longer DRY, which means the approach - using raw react for forms - is tedious and error prone.
+Worse, as we solve these problems, the pattern is no longer DRY, which means the approach is tedious and error prone.
+Moreover, it doesn't allow for more complex use cases like asynchronous validation.

 Let's instead add validation using react-formstate: